reidhaegele/GroceryList/README.md

 > pip install django-cors-headers

 ### Running Server
+We started develping Django in a virtual enviorment so to run it you will need to be in a virtual envioronment.
+To do this you will need to install python **venv**.
+> python3 -m venv environment_name

+If you don't have venv installed it will prompt you with how to install it.
+AFter installing it and running the command above, then you will run the following.
+> source environment_name/bin/activate

 To run the server you will cd into the Django backend file and then use the command:
 > python3 mangage.py runserver
 * This will run the server on localhost port 8000